-The resident may purchase meals from the group living arrangement when FNS authorizes the facility to accept and redeem FoodShare (2.1.3.3 USE OF AN AUTHORIZED REPRESENTATIVE).
+The resident may purchase meals from the group living arrangement when FNS authorizes the facility to accept and redeem FoodShare (see SECTION 2.1.3.3 USE OF AN AUTHORIZED REPRESENTATIVE).

-Determine the resident's eligibility as a one-person food unit (3.3.1 FOOD UNIT/FOODSHARE ASSISTANCE GROUP/RELATIONSHIPS) when the facility applies as an authorized representative.
-If the resident applies on his or her own behalf, determine the group size according to food unit rules.
+Determine the resident's eligibility as a one-person food unit (see SECTION 3.3.1 FOOD UNIT/FOODSHARE ASSISTANCE GROUP/RELATIONSHIPS) when the facility applies as an authorized representative.
+If the resident applies on their own behalf, determine the group size according to food unit rules.